MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BillingThreshold.md

 ### Example: When you pay

-Let’s assume you signed up for Microsoft Advertising on October 22 and have a postpay account billed in U.S. dollars.
+Letâ€™s assume you signed up for Microsoft Advertising on October 22 and have a postpay account billed in U.S. dollars.
 As a new customer, your billing threshold is set by default to $50 and your monthly billing date is the 22nd of each month.
 From October 22 to November 21, you spend $47.50, so we charge you that amount on November 22, your first monthly billing date.
 Your campaign takes off in late November and by December 7, you have $50 in charges.
 We charge your payment method on December 8.
 You reach the billing threshold two more times, and we increase it to $100.

 > [!IMPORTANT]
 > For customers in India: Due to a regulation by the Reserve Bank of India (known as [India E-Mandate](https://go.microsoft.com/fwlink/?linkid=2155636)), payments may not be processed if the credit or debit card you used was added to your account after April 1, 2021.
 In this case, we recommend: